Hanjian: In popular culture

-In Chiang Kai-shek's Anti-Communist and Anti-Russian Aggression Song one part of the lyrics is 殺漢奸 meaning "kill traitors".

 Popularly, most hanjian in Chinese films and drama series, skits, Hanjian are mostly the translators.
 Sometimes they are also called the er guizi (二鬼子, lit. second devils) or jia yang guizi (假洋鬼子, lit. fake foreign devils).
 For example, Chinese actor Chen Peisi's famous skit Zhujue yu Peijue (主角与配角, lit. the main actor and the supportive actor), Chen is acting as the supportive actor who is in a film that the character is the translator leading the way for Japanese Imperial Army.
 The translator represents the Army officer to send a message to the Eighth Route Army officer whose actor would be Zhu Shimao that if he surrenders, the Japanese officer will have a great beautiful offer for him.